Anonymizer was created in ‘95 by Lance Cottrell.

 If you’re not close to either location, your performance will almost always struggle.

 It also indicates that all of their customers are fighting over resources on just a few overworked servers.

 So no. You can’t always trust VPNs server numbers.
 However, anything greater than two is probably worth a shot right now.

 Some VPNs give you different pricing and plans for monthly, quarterly, or annual subscriptions.

 Anonymizer doesn’t do that.
-Instead, they just have one single annual plan that comes in at $79.99.
+Instead, they just have one single annual plan that you can buy at $79.99.

-That’s about middle of the road, to be honest.
+That’s about in the middle of the road, to be honest.
 Some awesome ones, like ExpressVPN, are a little higher at $99/year.
 (But it also offers more features, better support, and faster performance.)